squirmsound/js-design-patterns/README.md

 # Module Reveal Pattern

-* See how we treat private and public members differently
+* Use the Module concept to make everything private
-* Ensure private members can't interact with public ones
+* Conditionally add elements to the global scope
-* Add complexity to our core structure
+* Send things from the global scope into our Mega Module

 ## Difference

-* Reveal process separate from the creation process
+*

 ## Negatives

-* This process is final
+*
-* No access to private variables
+*